 Once I had learned both meditation and CBT, how did the two fit together?

 When I experienced anxiety or panic, I discovered that it was most effective to use my CBT techniques first.
-My CBT techniques directly addressed each element of my panic response – each slice of my “panic pizza”.
+My CBT techniques directly addressed each element of my panic response.
 Hence, every experience of anxiety or panic became an opportunity for another CBT practice session – gradually learning mastery over each sensation and scary thought.